 To start, just open the Root app and tap File a claim on the home screen.
 Provide as much information as possible, and include photos of the damage, if it’s safe to do so.

-Typically, a claims adjuster will get in touch with you within two business days to review your claim and discuss the next steps in the process.
+A claims expert will get in touch with you to review your claim and discuss the next steps in the process.
 During times when we receive a high volume of claims from a natural disaster, we make every effort to respond as quickly as possible.

 Remember, you must carry Comprehensive coverage for us to pay for damages due to storms.
 (Comprehensive pays for covered damages to your vehicle caused by anything other than an accident, including hail, flooding, and broken glass.)